 The Court has carefully considered how to enhance efficiencies and absorb exogenous, obligatory costs - at times taking very difficult measures - without impeding its operating capabilities.
-Its progress on this task has largely been achieved through enhanced, close inter-organ consultations that have contextualized Court-wide budgetary priorities and needs properly.
+Its progress on this task has largely been achieved through enhanced, close inter-organ consultations and to contextualize Court-wide budgetary priorities and needs properly.